zerasul/mdbook_en/6helloworld/helloworld.md

 If everything has gone correctly, we can see how the ROM will be generated in the _out_ folder with the name _rom.bin_ and later, our emulator opens showing it.

-**NOTE**: For those using Windows, you may get an error if you default to _PowerShell_; this can be fixed by setting the default vscode terminal to use _cmd_.
+**NOTE**: For those using Windows, you may get an error if you are using as integrated console by default to _PowerShell_ (in Visual Studio Code); this can be fixed by setting the default vscode terminal to use _cmd_.
 To do this we will use the command palette and select the _View: Toggle Integrated Terminal_ option; subsequently selecting it to use cmd.

 ![Hello](6helloworld/img/hello.png "Hello")
 _Hello World Sega on Mega Drive_